CLARIN-PL/LEPISZCZE/README.md

 # LEPISZCZE
-This is the official code implementation for the LEPISZCZE benchmark experiments
+This is the official code implementation for the LEPISZCZE benchmark experiments.
-**"This is the way: designing and compiling LEPISZCZE, a comprehensive NLP benchmark for Polish"** (Łukasz Augustyniak, Kamil Tagowski, Albert Sawczyn, Denis Janiak, Roman Bartusiak, Adrian Szymczak,
+**"This is the way: designing and compiling LEPISZCZE, a comprehensive NLP benchmark for Polish"** (NeurIPS 2022) (Łukasz Augustyniak, Kamil Tagowski, Albert Sawczyn, Denis Janiak, Roman Bartusiak, Adrian Szymczak,
 Marcin Wątroba, Arkadiusz Janz, Piotr Szymański,